-The Department of Construction Management focuses on professional programs that successfully combine theory and application with a strong emphasis in applied management.
-This program is an advanced curriculum designed to allow students to tailor a portion of the specialization requirements to meet individual interests and goals.
+The Department of Construction Management maintains close ties to the construction/engineering/architecture industry and offers applied research opportunities.
+The program focuses on research and theory with a strong emphasis on project management.
+The curriculum design allows students to tailor a portion of the specialization requirements to meet individual interests and goals.

 Areas of Study